lupyuen/lupyuen.github.io/src/testbot.md

   .activity()       // Get User Activity from GitHub .notifications()  // Notifications specifically .list()           // Return as a list
-  .all(true)        // Read and Unread Notifications
-  .send()           // Fetch from GitHub
-  .await?;          // Block until completed
+  .all(true)        // All Notifications: Read and Unread .send()           // Send the Request to GitHub .await?;          // Block until completed

 // For Every Notification...